 - the HR/administrator gatekeeper

-This is a tricky gatekeeper.
-The majority of the time they don’t really know enough to evaluate your competency.
-Therefore, most of them just want to make sure they aren’t going to get embarrassed when you appear in front of other people in the organization (ok. that was harsh.
-Maybe better said that the candidate doesn’t waste the interviewers’ time when they actually get in the discussion).
-But this gatekeeper is doing their damndest to insure you are competent (without really being sure how to judge competency) and yet failing that (because most of these people recognize they can assess competency only up to a point) they fall back to (a) Will I like them? and (b) Will the rest of the organization like them?
 They do their best and the great ones here are awesome at assessing team chemistry.
 But.
 Realistically they are seeing a lot of resumes and, once again, no matter how much you play the “keyword” and “results oriented phrasing” game it is sheer luck of the draw.
-If your resume is number 52 in the pile and they get their royal flush by card 35 you are shit out of luck.
+If your resume is number 52 in the pile and they get their personal royal flush by card 35 you are shit out of luck.
 I don’t blame them.
-Its time management (and everyone always feels like there are so many great candidates I only need to find one great candidate – maybe not the ‘rightest’) and no one can seriously evaluate every single resume well that gets submitted.
+It is time management (and everyone always feels like there are so many great candidates I only need to find one great candidate – maybe not the ‘rightest’) and no one can seriously evaluate every single resume, at least very well, that gets submitted.

 - the leader (manager) gatekeeper

-You kill to talk with this person.
-Even though they most likely suck at the hiring process (hey, they didn’t get hired to hire but rather lead/manage/do) they pretty much know what they like when they see it.
-Can they articulate that?
-Not really.
-Or maybe better said ‘not well.’ what I mean by this is sure there are some basic qualifications but most managers can assess those in 5 minutes or less if not just by the resume they have seen.
+What I mean by this is … sure … there are some basic qualifications but most managers can assess those in 5 minutes or less if not just by the resume they have seen.
 So they are looking for the intangibles that cannot be put down on a piece of paper.
-And I don’t care how good you are as a manager listing intangibles is next to impossible (try it and see … intellectually sharp?
-How do you measure … hard working?
-How do you measure.
-Can do attitude? how do you measure.
-You get my point).
+And I don’t care how good you are as a manager … listing intangibles is next to impossible (try it and see … intellectually sharp? how do you measure that? … or … hard working? how do you measure that? … or … ‘can do’ attitude? how do you measure? … you get my point).
 Intangibles are nebulous.
 They are “know it when I see it” characteristics.
 That’s why I like talking with a manager.
-They may claim another reason for not calling you back for second interviews but the reality is 9 times out of 10 you just didn’t connect on the intangibles.
+In the end … they may claim another reason for not calling you back for second interviews … but the reality is 9 times out of 10 you just didn’t connect on the intangibles.<and that is okay>.

 Now.
 Unfortunately for the prospective employee the gatekeeper who is actually the hirer (in some form or fashion … either the department head or the direct report) has something else in the back of their mind – how is this person who feels so right to me going to look to the panel of people I need to get consensus from before I can officially offer them the job I want to offer them now.

 Hey.
 I have been a gatekeeper.
 I would say that when I found someone I liked I just wanted to hire them and not make them run an interview gauntlet.
 Does that mean I was always right about my choices?
 Nope.
-In fact, everyone once in awhile you come across someone in your organization that is good at asking the questions to insure you haven’t overlooked an important flaw while you were gazing at some characteristic you loved (s
+In fact, everyone once in awhile you come across someone in your organization that is good at asking the questions to insure you haven’t overlooked an important flaw while you were gazing at some characteristic you loved (the trick is to pass your favorites to that person fast).
+But, here is an uncomfortable fact, most often extensive multi-person interviewing processes costs you your choice more often then they gain you your choice.

 That’s it.
 I am done on gatekeepers for today.
 Interview Diary Part 4.
 Part 5 is just a matter of time.